Northland

 The Kerikeri Basin is where Māori welcomed missionaries in 1819 to establish a Church Mission Settlement.
 This established the framework for New Zealand’s bi-cultural society.
 Kerikeri is both a beautiful place in the Bay of Islands, and one of New Zealand’s most historic sites.
 Kemp House was built in 1821-22 and is the oldest European building in NZ.
 There is a café inside.

 Accommodation in Kerikeri can be tight.
-The Kerikeri Holiday Park and the Pagoda Lodge and Camping Ground have both permanently closed over the 2022/23 summer.
 There are two backpackers, but seasonal workers can be in the hostel beds, so sort out your Kerikeri accommodation well ahead.
 You may have to stealth camp.

 • Relax-a-Lodge BBH – 1574 Springfield Rd, Kerikeri.
 This is somewhat out of town on SH10 (cnr with Blue Gum Lane) at south-west and doesn’t have shared rooms.
 Cheapest rooms are $63 for a single and $81 double (Nov 2022).
 Maybe they can pick you up?
 09 407 6989.